Innovation-Hub-2022/innovation-hub-2022-challenge-01/DataScience/README.md

 ## Dataset
 We've collect dataset in 3 different ways
 1. CreativeCommon Data - data scrapped manually for all types of features (images which can be used commercially)
-2. [Cars Dataset](http://ai.stanford.edu/~jkrause/cars/car_dataset.html) - >16K images with labeled model, year and type.
+2. [Cars Dataset](http://ai.stanford.edu/~jkrause/cars/car_dataset.html) - open-source dataset - >16K images with labeled model, year and type.
 All other features would be labelled using Neural Networks (NN) and human validation.
 Includes 196 models of cars (not only Ford)
-3. [Reezocar](https://www.reezocar.com/) - web-site for buying the cars.
-Collected around 15K of images with model, type, year, color.
+3. [Auto Scout24](https://www.autoscout24.de/) - crawlers - web-site for selling the cars.
+Collected around 23K of images with model, type, year, color.
 All other features would be generating using NN and human validation.

 All these 3 ways of collecting the data is still in process.